How to Grow Tuberous Drosera

 If you can provide these conditions you will have fun time with your tuberous Drosera :).

 In the winter, while the tuberous Drosera are growing, the media remains moist.
 The easiest way to keep the soil moist is by using the tray method, but make sure that the tubers remain above the water line.
 Usually this is not a problem since the tubers were planted mostly halfway up pot.
 But towards the end of the growing season, the secondary tubers develop and in some species (ex.
-D. gigantea), these tubers are formed deep in the pot.
+D. gigante, D. rupicola), these tubers are formed deep in the pot.
 This is yet another reason to give your plants less water when the first signs of dormancy are observed.
-Usually, I put these plants in a separate tray, which is left completely dry.
+Usually, if I see that the plant starts to show signs of a beginning dormancy I put these plants in a separate tray, which is left completely dry.
 In the course of time, the watered tray becomes more and more empty and the dry one is filled up with pots, where the pots are left to dry.

 Than I have read that the pots shouldt be kept totally dry even with no residual humidity.
 I lost 3 tubers of Drosera zoneria!
 Some people say that this works well but I wouldt not recommend this.
 Remember that the plants are building tubers in order to suvive deep in the earth where there is a residual moisture and usually in the middle of the pot automatically a residual moisture will remain.